bernardolins/postfix-docker/README.md

 ADD ldap.conf /config/ldap/
 ```

-For more information about LDAP and postfix, take a look at [postfix's documentation about LDAP].(http://www.postfix.org/LDAP_README.html)
+For more information about LDAP and postfix, take a look at [postfix's documentation about LDAP](http://www.postfix.org/LDAP_README.html).

+### SMTP Authentication
+Spammers often send messages in the name of another user, turning your server into an open relay.
+To avoid that, you should configure SMTP authentication.

+#### SASL
+This image supports this kind of authentication.
+You just need to define **$SASL_HOST** (IP:PORT) and **SASL_TYPE** (cyrus or dovecot). *Ex: SASL_HOST=192.168.0.19:12345*

+#### MYNETWORKS
+Ips defined on this variable can send emails without authentication.
+Setup multiple ips separated by comma. *Ex: MYNETWORKS=192.168.0.19,192.168.0.20